thomas-melville/myNotes/General/Career_Development/Camunda/process_engine.md

 The runtime state of a process instance is represented by a tree of executions.
 Executions are heirarchial and span a tree from the root, the process instance itself.
 Executions can execute in parallel.
 Executions are variable scopes.
-Thery hold the variables which have been added, variables can shared across tasks using the execution
+Thery hold the variables which have been added, variables can be shared across tasks using the execution

 ### Activity instances